-The enjoyment of the right to work as well as rights at work have been the "first major casualty of the economic crisis and subsequent austerity measures".
-According to Eurostat 207 estimates, 25.920 million people corresponding to 10.6% of the population were unemployed in the EU28 in February 2014, with the highest rates in
+The enjoyment of the right to work as well as rights at work have been the "first major casualty of the economic crisis and subsequent austerity measures206."
+According to Eurostat207 estimates, 25,920 million people corresponding to 10.6% of the population were unemployed in the EU28 in February 2014, with the highest rates in Spain (25.6%) and Greece (27.5% in December 2013).
+In comparison to last year, unemployment increased in eleven member states208.
+Compared to the situation before the crisis - when a "period of steadily declining unemployment [had] started" and reached lows of 6.8% before a sharp rise in the wake of the crisis, having gone up by 7 million people209 - this shows how drastically the right to work is being affected.
+Age as well

-204 See CoE Commissioner for Human Rights ('CommDH') 2013b, p.
+204 See Council of Europe, Commissioner for Human Rights, 2013b, p.
 15.